 - 17. A Waste Management Plan shall be submitted to and approved by the Shire, in consultation with the Department of Health and Department of Water and Environmental Regulation, prior to any further processing activities.
-The plan must include comprehensive details of the existing onsite wastewater treatment and disposal system relevant to all processes conducted within the processing shed.
-The Plan shall include, but not be limited to: - a.
+The plan must include comprehensive details of the existing onsite wastewater treatment and disposal system relevant to all processes conducted within the processing shed. - a.
 The exact location of the wastewater treatment and disposal system relating to the silt slush waste form the processing activities; - b.
 Photographs of the existing system; - c.
-A sketch drawing with dimensions; and - d.
+A sketch drawing with dimensions; and d.
 A detailed description of the waste water reuse processes and treatment of final waste.